 From the Obama “Jobs and Economy” page: “For years before the economic crisis, middle-class security had been slipping away.
 Wages stagnated while health care costs soared.”

-From the Romney “Jobs and Economic Growth” page, we get a helpful “Middle-Class Promise Gap: Unemployment“
+From the Romney “Jobs and Economic Growth” page, we get a helpful “Middle-Class Promise Gap: Unemployment“ [LINK has been taken down with the end of the campaign.]

 You will not find either candidate for President discussing the working poor or the persistent underclass in the United States.
 I guess the working poor and unemployed don’t vote in sufficient numbers?
 They certainly don’t donate enough to campaigns to matter.